International Relations and Politics Summer School

 Sa’eed Husaini is a doctoral candidate at Oxford’s Department of International Development (ODID).
 He studies democratization and political culture in contemporary Nigeria through focusing on how local political party branches organize and retain voluntary members across an election cycle.
 He has taught masters’ students on the ODID Core Course in International Development, and has tutored undergraduates in African Politics for Stanford House, Oxford.
 He also works on research projects related to natural resource governance, security, and public sector reform in sub-Saharan Africa.

-Not sure?
 Find your perfect course:

 Sign up to the Newsletter